 Somehow these rental crates tend to disappear and we don’t have many right now.
 If you have an older but still usable carrier that you no longer need, please consider donating it to AARF; we could definitely use it.

-Volunteers Wanted!
-From time to time we have a need for volunteers to drive animals to and from the clinic for surgery or other medical treatment.
+From time to time we have a need for volunteers to do things like:

 If you are interested in helping, please either send an email to our General email account or call the shelter at 476.2731.
 The shelter phone is only staffed when a volunteer is on duty, but it has voicemail.
 So leave a message if we’re not there and we’ll get back to you.